Agile-Avenger/.github/profile/README.md

    ```

 3. **Deploy to Cloud**:
-   - Utilize Kubernetes or Google Cloud Run to deploy and manage instances, enabling auto-scaling based on demand.
+   - Utilize Google Cloud Run to deploy and manage instances, enabling auto-scaling based on demand.

 4. **Monitor and Scale**:
    - Use Google Cloud Monitoring or Prometheus to observe model performance and scale resources as needed for optimal operation.